Description

 method, you need to pass a reference to a Vector3

-that represents the position of the point on the object for which you want to calculate the velocity.
+representing the position in world space where you want to calculate the velocity.
 The method will return a Vector3

 Example